 What is Ketamine?

-care.
-Ketamine (esketamine nasal spray) was FDA approved for depression in 2019.
+Ketamine is changing mental health care.
+The FDA approved esketamine nasal spray for depression in 2019.

 How will I take Ketamine?